ademant/treasures/README.md

 https://github.com/ademant/treasures.git

-##Short description
+## Short description
 Outsource of treasure nodes from minerdream.

-##Longer description
+## Longer description
-Five loot nodes are defined, which can be found in different depths.
+Five loot nodes are defined (treasures:treasure1 .. treasures:treasure5), which can be found in different depths.
 The possible drop items can be extended by other mods.

+API:

+- treasures.add_treasure(name,treasure_def) add a new node <name> similar to minetest.register_node
+- treasures.map_treasure(name,map_def) add the definition for map generation to treasure <name>
+- treasures.add_drop(name,drop_def) add to treasure <name> a new drop item (and optional rarety).

-#Authors of source code
+# Authors of source code

-davieddoesminetest (MIT)
+daviddoesminetest (MIT)

 ademant (MIT)

-#Authors of media (textures)
+# Authors of media (textures)